mindspore-lab/mindone/examples/stable_diffusion_v2/lora_finetune.md

 We will evaluate the finetuned model on the split test set in `pokemon_blip.zip` and `chinese_art_blip.zip`.

-Firstly, let us run text-to-image generation on the test set following the instruction below.
+Let us run text-to-image generation conditioned on the prompts in test set then evaluate the quality of the generated images by the following steps.

-1. Update `data_path` argument to your prompt file path in `scripts/run_text_to_image_v2_lora.sh` script, update `output_path` to store the generated images, and update `lora_ckpt_path` for a new finetuned lora checkpoint.
+1. Update the following path settings in `scripts/run_text_to_image_v2_lora.sh`:
+    - `data_path`: path to your prompt txt file
+    - `output_path`: path to store the generated images
+    - `lora_ckpt_path`: path to the finetuned lora checkpoint that you want to evalute

+For example,

 ```shell
 data_path=./datasets/pokemon_blip/test/prompts.txt  # modify to your local data path